Launch Your Online Business in Just 7 Days

-You can always add variety of newsletter examples in your email in order to improve your customer's experience.
+You can always add a variety of newsletter examples in your email to improve your customer's experience.

 If the prospect fills out the form with their email address, they become a lead.
 You can then market to the lead outside the website which makes marketing to them a lot easier.

 Leads are often attracted back to the website with special deals, interesting blog posts, and intriguing sales messages.